Flexible Spending Account Program

 What type of accounts may I set up?

 You may set up a “Health Care Expense Account” to pay for certain out-of-pocket medical/dental expenses not covered by insurance, and/or a “Dependent Care Account” to pay for eligible daycare expenses.
-Part time faculty may set up a Dependent Care Account only.
+Part-time faculty may set up a Dependent Care Account only.

 When may I enroll?

 If you are a regular, benefits-eligible employee, you may enroll within the first 30 days of your date of hire, or during FSA open enrollment in the fall.
 Part-time faculty may enroll within 30 days of completing 600 contact hours, and also during open enrollment in the fall, provided they have completed the requisite hours.
-Certain qualifying events may allow you to add an FSA outside of open enrollment including changes in legal marital status, number of dependents (birth, adoption, death), and employment status.
+Certain Qualified Status Change events may allow you to add an FSA outside of open enrollment including changes in legal marital status, number of dependents (birth, adoption, death), and employment status.

 How do I set up an account?